iPlumb3r/EntangledBootstrap/9_Implementations/ReadMe.md

 Implementation Strategy
 -
+Current strategy :
-first : implements EBR in a "centralized" way (Topincs, The Networker, Odase, ...) in order to validate both functionalities & UI
+* first : implements EBR in a "centralized" way (Topincs, The Networker, Odase, ...) in order to validate both functionalities & UI
-second : implements ERB in a "distributed" way (SemApps ?, Holochain, ...)
+* second : implements ERB in a "distributed" way (SemApps ?, Holochain, ...)